journeadrien/scholar2sql/README.md

 <br/><br/>
 <figcaption>

-Once you have defined your research question along with the input parameters, scholar2sql will loop over them and for each will find the most relevant articles try to download its content ([figure 2](#1--large-scientific-database-of-all-open-access-articles)) extract the features ([figure 3](#2--features-extraction-with-citationssources)) and fill the sql table.
+Once you have defined your research question along with the input parameters (aw many as you like).
+Scholar2sql will then loop over them and for each find the most relevant articles, loop again and for each article: 1) try to download its content ([figure 1](#1--large-scientific-database-of-all-open-access-articles)) 2) extract the features ([figure 2](#2--features-extraction-with-citationssources)) and 3) fill the sql table.
 </figcaption>
 </figure>
 </details>